Abraham Lincoln

 Any connection to the great emancipator is bragged on.
 Towns boast that they were laid out by Lincoln when he was surveyor.
 In Decatur a marker identifies the site where stood the tent in which delegates of the new Republican Party of Illinois in 1860 gave Lincoln his initial endorsement for the presidential nomination.
 Springhill Cemetery in Decatur is the burial place of several of Lincoln’s friends.
 The Bloomington-Normal Area Visitors Guide notes that the legal paperwork needed to set up Illinois State University was largely done by Lincoln, and the University of Illinois brags that the Morrill Act of 1862 that set up it and land grant colleges like it was signed into law by Lincoln.
 Not only are the sites of the Lincoln-Douglas debates marked, but the sites where he debated about debating; in the Moultrie County town of Bement is a cottage in which the two candidates met in July, 1858, to arrange their debates, preserved as a state memorial.
 The Petersburg Merchants Association in 2003 changed its name to "Lincoln's New Salem Area Merchants."

 The wise traveler will read the fine print of the tourism brochures before investing too much time and energy on such errands.
 At the Executive Mansion in Springfield, the Lincoln Bedroom is furnished in part by a bed and dresser given to president-elect Lincoln by Springfield friends before he left for Washington; placed in storage awaiting his return, it was never used by him.
-The Postville courthouse is a modern reproduction; the building thus is as bereft of Lincoln’s essence as is, say, the Sears Tower.
+The Postville courthouse is a modern reproduction.
 Lincoln Log Cabin State Park outside Charleston is a memorial to Lincoln’s father rather than to his son, it being the last farm on which father Thomas Lincoln lived; son Lincoln had by then struck out on his own, to New Salem and so never lived there, although he did buy the land to provide a safe haven for father and stepmother in their old age.
 (After their death, the son later sold it.)
-Lincoln Memorial Garden and Nature Center on Lake Springfield was designed to be a “living memorial” to Abraham Lincoln in the form of natural plantings composed of plants native to his home states of Illinois, Indiana, and Kentucky; it is one of the few spots in that part of the state on which Lincoln never visited, ate, slept, spoke, spit, rassled, or plead a case.
+Lincoln Memorial Garden and Nature Center on Lake Springfield was designed to be a “living memorial” to Abraham Lincoln in the form of natural plantings composed of plants native to his home states of Illinois, Indiana, and Kentucky; a very pleasant pot, it nonetheless is one of the few spots in that part of the state on which Lincoln never visited, ate, slept, spoke, spit, rassled, or plead a case.

 It is not merely the tourism promoters who exploit the least connection to Lincoln.
 Historians calibrate the importance of their scholarly subjects according to how well the subjects knew him.
 Richard Oglesby was a man of considerable accomplishment as a politician, a soldier, and a governor, but it is only because of his many links to Lincoln that Oglesby is remembered at all by even the literate public.
 Oglesby was in Washington on the day Lincoln was shot, and sat at his deathbed before accompanying the funeral train home to Springfield.
 Oglesby served as the only president of the association that built the Lincoln tomb, and he delivered the major oration when it was dedicated.
 He also was the man who contrived the rail-splitter image for Lincoln's successful presidential campaign of 1860—thus was a biography of him published by the University of Illinois Press in 2001 titled Lincoln’s Rail-Splitter.